I think it's safe to say we'll all be holding our children a little tighter tonight

 I don't think any of us even want to let our minds go there.

-Watching Ashley talk about how much he will miss Azaylia has had me in tears and I think it's safe to say we'll all be holding our children a little tighter tonight.
+Watching the news the last couple of days has had me in tears and I think it's safe to say we'll all be holding our children a little tighter tonight.

 The hardest part my job will always be writing about child loss.